vpinball/vpinball/docs/Build Differences.md

 - Virtual Reality support (via OpenVR),
 - Real stereo rendering for 3D-stereo TVs or anaglyph glasses,
 - Hardware Multisample Antialiasing (MSAA) with support for antialiasing of pre-rendered and dynamically rendered parts,
-- Hardware Adaptive sync (a way of synchronizing between CPU and GPU, which leads to less stutters when using the 'Frame Pacing' and 'Adaptive Sync' settings in the video preferences),
+- Hardware Adaptive sync (a way of synchronizing between CPU and GPU, which leads to slightly better synchronization when using the 'Adaptive Sync' settings in the video preferences),
 - Enhanced texture compression (gives more performance with lower quality impact).

+## Standalone player
+The standalone player is a preliminary build meant to allow playing VPX tables on a large set of platforms.

 <sub><sup>[Informations applicable to version 10.8 Beta]</sup></sub>